-This part of Amsterdam is unlike any other area in the city.
+This part of Amsterdam is unlike any other area in the city and is definitely one of the more non-touristy things to do in Amsterdam.
 No historic canal houses here.
 Instead, you’ll find converted warehouses that are adorned with mesmerizing street art and some quirky, hipster decor.

 It’s really hard to describe so you just kind of have to see it to believe it.